 - at any era of history,

-- with respect for and operation of the system in accordance with proper use and maintenance documented by the Owner of the Patent – the Creator.
+- with respect for and operation of the natural system in accordance with proper use and maintenance documented by the Owner of the Patent – the Creator.